 In general, we are entitled to a deduction for interest paid or accrued on indebtedness properly allocable to our trade or business during our taxable year.
-However, under the Tax Cuts and Jobs Act (as modified by the Coronovirus Aid, Relief and Economic Security Act), for taxable years beginning after December 31, 2017, our deduction for business interest is limited to the sum of our business interest income and a certain percentage of our adjusted taxable income.
+However, under the Tax Cuts and Jobs Act, for taxable years beginning after December 31, 2017, our deduction for business interest is limited to the sum of our business interest income and a certain percentage of our adjusted taxable income.
 For the purposes of this limitation, our adjusted taxable income is computed without regard to any business interest expense or business interest income, and in the case of taxable years beginning before January 1, 2022, any deduction allowable for depreciation, amortization, or depletion to the extent such depreciation, amortization, or depletion is not capitalized into cost of goods sold with respect to inventory.
 If our business interest is subject to limitation under these rules, our unitholders will be limited in their ability to deduct their share of any interest expense that has been allocated to them.
 As a result, unitholders may be subject to limitation on their ability to deduct interest expense incurred by us.